 Outcome A below shows the most predictable destination of the Return figure: note #1 = note #5 (with note 5 being the first note of the next figure).

 Outcome B shows another (less-) predictable path: note #5 = note #3.
-In other words, using this second option, the figure “returns” to the “outside” note, counting note #1 as “home.”
+In other words, using this second option, the figure “returns” to the “middle” note, counting note #3 as “home.”

 In the first two melodies below, the Return takes the most predictable outcomeas described above (outcome A).
 But in the third exceprt, the Strauss melody, we the Return doesn’t return.
 It LEAPS!
 The Return is one of many figures that is sometimes used for its smooth-as-silk behavior, and other times—when its natural connection is broken—to add a bit of complexity.